leoterminal/stuckbuld/README.md

 yarn start

-## Design Decisions
+## Design Decisions.

-### Local Storage: Products are stored in the browser's local storage to simplify data management and avoid the need for a remote database.
+ Local Storage: Products are stored in the browser's local storage to simplify data management and avoid the need for a remote database.
-### SEO Optimization: Next.js is used for server-side rendering to enhance SEO.
+ SEO Optimization: Next.js is used for server-side rendering to enhance SEO.
 Meta tags, structured data, and proper HTML tags are included to ensure that search engines can crawl and index the content effectively.
-### Tailwind CSS: Utilized for its utility-first approach, enabling rapid and responsive design without leaving the HTML.
+ Tailwind CSS: Utilized for its utility-first approach, enabling rapid and responsive design without leaving the HTML.
-### Optimizations and Trade-offs
+ Optimizations and Trade-offs
-### Performance: Next.js provides automatic code splitting and optimized performance out of the box.
+ Performance: Next.js provides automatic code splitting and optimized performance out of the box.
 Tailwind CSS ensures that only the necessary styles are included in the final build.
-### Local Storage Limitations: Using local storage limits data size and is not suitable for production-level applications with large datasets or multi-user support.
+ Local Storage Limitations: Using local storage limits data size and is not suitable for production-level applications with large datasets or multi-user support.